 If you’re like me and almost every other baby boomer on the planet, you’ve experienced some kind of morning joint stiffness.

-Rest assured, though, it doesn’t necessarily have anything to do with arthritis or some other dreaded condition.
+Rest assured, though, it doesn’t necessarily have anything to do with arthritis or another dreaded condition.

 We’ve all experienced sore muscles after doing an activity we haven’t done in a while.